The Spring/Summer edition of our Community Update magazine is available to read online now.

 Information about public health and wellbeing in the Central Goldfields Shire

-Healthy Heart of Victoria (HHV) is an initiative aimed at improving the health of people in the Loddon Campaspe region – the ‘heart’ of Victoria.
+Healthy Loddon Campaspe (previously known as Healthy Heart of Victoria) is an initiative aimed at improving health outcomes in the Loddon Campaspe region – the heart of Victoria.

 The Your Community 2030 Plans for Bealiba, Bet Bet, Carisbrook, Dunolly, Majorca, Maryborough, Talbot and Timor and their surrounding districts are available to read here.